Indoor shooting access isn’t going to happen this winter by the looks of things so we are probably outdoors for the foreseeable future!

 A cheaper but perfectly viable alternative to UA is Decathlon ski wear tops (WEDZE) whose products are warm, comfortable and not as expensive.
 These may only be available online at present depending when you read this.
 Remember to add extra heat trapping, form fitting layers.

 More radically, get a top with heating elements embedded.
-GA has a member (edit: its now two) with one of these.
-You can tell who it is as he steams slightly when its cold plus raining/snowing and unusually this isn’t due to frustration with his archery (GA members: no, its not who you think it is).
+GA has a member with one of these (edit: now there’s two of them) .
+You can tell who it is as he steams slightly when its cold plus raining/snowing and unusually this isn’t due to frustration with his archery (GA members: no, they aren’t who you think they are).

 Lined Trousers: Companies like Craghoppers do hiking trousers that are lined so keeping warmth in the lower body.
 If lined trousers aren’t possible, the alternative is long ski underwear (again see Decathlon’s WEDZE ski kit) and indeed you can have both on for extra warmth.
 Again its all about layers and heat trapping.